matteyeux/easymobiledevice/README.md

 #TODO

-Add some features like iFuse and other stuff in the 0.2 version.
-Add license for open source code.
+Add some features like iFuse and other stuff in the 0.2 version.<br> Add license for open source code.<br>
-French version of the Readme
+French version of the Readme<br>

 #Credits